23 July 2021

 This module introduces students to the key findings and theories concerning how people think, feel and behave in organisations.
-It is equally relevant to students wishing to gain an understanding of business psychology at the university level as it is to students keen on developing hands-on skills that can be applied in organisational settings.
+It is equally relevant to students wishing to gain an understanding of business psychology at university level as it is to students keen on developing hands-on skills that can be applied in organisational settings.
 The module focuses on topics such as motivation, negotiations, group and network dynamics, social status, influence, and individual personality.
-The module features interactive lectures, research exercises, and experiential activities, including individual negotiations, group problem-solving, and using data analysis to make strategic business decisions.
+The module features lectures, research exercises, and experiential activities, including individual negotiations, group problem-solving, and viewing new business practices from the perspective of the pandemic.

 This is a level one module (equivalent to first year undergraduate).
 Students must have completed one year of undergraduate study.
 No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.